jpxor/slick/README.md

 ### Examples
 #### App Top Level Layout
+* The header is fixed height (64) but grows horizontally to fill the width of the frame.
+* The navbar is fixed width (200) but grows vertically to fill the height of the frame.
+* The contentPanel has no fixed dimensions.
+It will fill the as much space as it can.
 ```Java
 JPanel header = new ColorPanel( Color.decode("#C6C6C6"), new Dimension(900, 64) );
 JPanel navbar = new ColorPanel( Color.decode("#444444"), new Dimension(200, 550) );